Axonix Tools

 How to Use It Effectively

 1. Choose Your Source Material: Keep it short.
-The best GIFs are anywhere from 1 to 5 seconds long.
+The high-performing GIFs are anywhere from 1 to 5 seconds long.
 If you're converting a 30-second video into a GIF, the file size is going to be massive and nobody is going to watch the whole thing anyway.

 2. Trim the Fat: Use our built-in trimming tools to isolate exactly the moment that matters.
 The punchline, the reaction, the epic fail.